tylertitsworth/5th-age-srd/Classes/Druid.md

 Daily

 **Effect:** You learn bits and pieces about the history of the place you are in, before it fell to ruins.
-Until your next full heal-up, you have a temporary 5-point lore background about the place.
+Until your next full heal-up, you have a temporary 5-point History skill check bonus about the place.

 ##### Summon Ruins Rascals (1st Level)